UandersonSilva/MIPS/no_pipeline/README.md

 The following instructions will be available:
  - The memory-reference instructions load word (lw) and store word (sw);
  - The arithmetic-logical R-type (register reference) instructions add, sub, AND, OR and slt;
- - The arithmetic-logical I-type (immediate) addiu, andi and ori;
+ - The arithmetic-logical I-type (immediate) addiu;
  - The instructions branch equal (beq) and jump (j).
 Other integer instructions (shift, multiply, divide) and floating point instructions will not be included in this version.